richardgaywood/paydata.org/content/sprawlrunners/irl/liquidity.md

 ## Using Liquidity for bribes or access

-The usual way to spend Liquidity to get what you want is by using it to grease the wheels.
+The most common way to use Liquidity to get what you want is by using it to grease the wheels.
 Via bribery, finder's fees, access fees, and so forth, you can purchase bonuses on rolls of skills like Persuasion, Research, Arcana, and so forth.

 |                                              | +1  | +2  | +4       |
 | -------------------------------------------- | --- | --- | -------- |